Solar System (song)

 "Solar System" is a song by the American rock band the Beach Boys from their 1977 album The Beach Boys Love You.
 It was written and sung by Brian Wilson.
-The lyrics discuss the planetary system in a similar vein as the band's 1965 hit "California Girls".
+The lyrics discuss the Solar System in a similar vein as the band's 1965 hit "California Girls".
 In "Solar System", the narrator asks, "What do the planets mean? / And have you ever seen / sunrise in the mornin'? / It shined when you were born".

 Background

 Wilson stated in a 1977 interview that he conceived some of the lyrics while driving to a parents' meeting at his daughters' school.
-He explained that he had looked up at the sky and started thinking about the solar system.
+He explained that he had looked up at the sky and started thinking about the Solar System.
 "It's just something that came into my mind.
 Later on, I developed it into the song; I didn't come up with the title that night but I wrote the words in the car."
 In 1995, he gave a similar account and added that, when he got home, he finished the song on his piano, exclaiming, "This is a gr-eat song!
 These lyrics are great.
 This melody is great. (whistles) I've got a beauty here!"
 He then named it one of his favorites on The Beach Boys Love You, adding, "When I'm 90, I'm gonna be as proud of that song as I am now."

 In 2007, Wilson offered a different recollection of the song's genesis, saying that the song was written in his head while he was attending a weekly astrology class at UCLA.

-Trish Campo, former chief administrator of Brother Studios recalled Brian at the studio sitting at a Hammond B3 organ, absently gazing at the giant circular stained glass window over him depicting planets and stars.
+Trish Campo, former chief administrator of Brother Studios, recalled Brian at the studio sitting at a Hammond B-3 organ, absently gazing at the giant circular stained glass window over him depicting planets and stars.
 Later that afternoon, Campo heard "Solar System" coming out of the studio.